podverse/podverse-ops/CONTRIBUTING.md

 make local_down
 ```

-After the database and Manticore are running locally, you can then run whichever app you want to work on by going into its repo and running `npm run dev` (or `npm run dev:ios` or `npm run dev:android` for the mobile app).
+After the database and Manticore are running locally, you can then run whichever app you want to work on by going into its repo and running `yarn dev` (or `yarn dev:ios` or `yarn dev:android` for the mobile app).

 For more info about how to run and begin working on each app, please check the README in their respective repos: